Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/noise.rst

 *Noise* permanently modifies your mesh according to the material texture.
 Each click adds onto the current mesh.
-For a temporary effect, map the texture to Displacement for a render-time effect.
+For a temporal effect, map the texture to Displacement for a render-time effect.
 In *Object Mode* or *Edit Mode*, your object will appear normal, but will render deformed.

 The deformation can be controlled by modifying the *Mapping* panel and/or